marcotas/laravel-magic-routes/readme.md

 <!-- [![Build Status][ico-travis]][link-travis]
 [![StyleCI][ico-styleci]][link-styleci] -->

 Create RESTfull routes for your laravel app based on your controller names and namespaces to avoid overrides and define a pattern to your projects routes.
-It is compatible with laravel 5+, 6+ and 7+.
+It is compatible with laravel 7+.

 ## Installation